togogh/SponsorTrack/README.md

     ./sshdb.sh
     ```

-4. Populate your schema with tables using (replace schema_name with the name of your schema, make sure it's the same one in your .env):
+4. Populate your schemas with tables using:
     ```sh
     python src/backend/utils/refresh_test_schema.py schema_name
     ```
+    Replace `schema_name` with the name of the schema you want to populate (ex. `python src/backend/utils/refresh_test_schema.py dev`)

 5. Start the backend server
     ```sh